Skip to content

 Chawanmushi topped with salmon roe close-up

-Why does chawanmushi taste different even with the same eggs and dashi as in Japan?
+Why does chawanmushi taste different, even with the same eggs and dashi as in Japan?

-Have you ever felt that when you make chawanmushi in Thailand,
+Have you ever made chawanmushi in Thailand,

-The eggs are from Japan.
+The eggs are Japanese.

-The dashi is from Japan.
+The dashi is Japanese.

 The recipe is the same.